Calculating the ROI of CX: Complete Guide 2023 [Includes spreadsheets]

 “Demo or die!” – my PhD supervisor was very clear on what is the most critical path to success in academic research.

-As I later learned, in the business world, ROI or Return on Investment calculations play a similar role.
+As I later learned, in the business world, ROI (return on investment) calculations play a similar role.

 You won’t be able to get executive buy-in, approval for budget, communicate success and ultimately progress in your career, unless you can estimate and then validate the ROI.